gitairman/mapstack/README.md

 This project demonstrates HTML, CSS, SASS, JS, EJS, jQuery and AJAX front-end skills, as well as Node, Express, and postgreSQL back-end skills.
 Additional skills acquired during the completion of this project are the use of LeafletJS for the maps and Bootstrap for the styling.

+Please see a deployed version of the app at https://mapstack-backend.onrender.com/

 ## Getting Started

 1. Clone this repository onto your local device.